-“While not great picturesque view, this loop offers a great four-mile run with many challenges.”
+“While not offering great picturesque views, this loop offers a great four-mile run with many challenges.”

 — Adam Hill

-An easy to reach trailhead from the urban center of Seattle/Bellevue, this four mile run that has a 1200' elevation gain is a great challenge for a weekend day trip.
-While this does not offer the panoramic views other runs might, this run is a great challenge over a multitude of terrain; wooden foot bridges over swamp, steep switchbacks, and large glacial erratics.
+An easy to reach trailhead from the urban center of Seattle/Bellevue, this four mile run that has a 1200 feet elevation gain and is a great challenge for a weekend day trip.
+While this does not offer the panoramic views other runs might, this run is a great challenge and crosses a multitude of terrain; wooden foot bridges over swamp, steep switchbacks, and large glacial erratics.

 Need to Know

-Wooden walkways may be slippery in the winter and be sure to bring bug repellent in the summer due to stagnant ponds.
+Wooden walkways may be slippery in the winter.
+Be sure to bring bug repellent in the summer due to stagnant ponds.

 and Shy Bear Trail

-There are multiple crossings of the small creek along the trail, mostly from planks sawn from the trees felled nearby.
-Be careful as these are often slippery.
-The run is complete once you reach the original fork and continue back down the trail to the parking lot.
+There are multiple crossings of the small creek along the trail, mostly via planks sawn from the trees felled nearby; be careful as these are often slippery.
+The run is complete once you reach the original fork and head back down the trail to the parking lot.